RARS Engage!

 We hold the RARS 2-Meter Net on this machine at 8:00 pm every evening except Saturday.
 The Tech and Trader's Net is at 8:00 pm on Saturday, instead.
 The RARS Amateur Radio News Hour follows the 2-Meter Net on Sundays.
 On the last Wednesday of every month, we hold the RARS Public Service Net at 7:30 pm.
 The Apex Emergency Response Communications Net is at 9:00 pm on Sundays.
 This repeater is also the home of the Sixty-Four on Six-Four operating award.

-W4RNC 145.13 MHz -0.6 MHz, CTCSS 82.5 Hz
+W4RNC 145.13 MHz RTP Repeater (-0.6 MHz Offset, CTCSS 82.5 Hz)

 This is our “western” repeater.
-Located near in Research Triangle Park (RTP) near the RDU airport, this repeater covers the western end of Wake County and into Durham County.
+Located in Research Triangle Park (RTP) near the RDU airport, this repeater covers the western end of Wake County and into Durham County.
 Coverage is a little less than 6-4, but it does well around town and the suburbs.
 If 6-4 is busy, take your conversation to 1-3!

-Programming Your Radios for the RARS Repeaters
+Programming Your Radio for the RARS Repeaters

 The use of programming software and an interface cable is highly recommended.
-This file contains the information above in a comma-separated format that can be imported into most programming software.
+This file contains the information for the analog FM repeaters above in a comma-separated format that can be imported into most programming software.
 Click on the link to download it and then follow the directions for your programming software to import it.
+We can't provide technical support for the file, but if you have any problems programming your radio, bring your gear (and your laptop) to the next RARS Gathering and someone there might be able to help you.

 Other Area Clubs’ Repeater Pages